Prerequisite to Major: WS 220/NURSING 220 Perspectives in Women's Health

 1. Feminist Theory Seminar.
 One of the following:

 - Womenstd 331: Feminist Theoretical Perspectives in Gender and Health

 2. Practicum course requirement is intended to ensure that majors gain exposure to and participate in hands-on research or community service internships in which critical feminist approaches to gender and health are materially relevant.
 By approval of both the relevant instructor and the WS undergraduate office, students may satisfy this requirement with courses that allow them an immersive experience with gender and health-related research, service learning, or mentorships focused on gender and health issues.

 Four courses that will satisfy the practicum requirement are:

-- WS 350: Nonprofit Management, Community Engagement, and Feminist Practice
+- Womenstd 350: Nonprofit Management, Community Engagement, and Feminist Practice

 3. Thematic Area Requirements

 At least one course from each of the following four areas must be taken.
 A course cannot be double counted to meet more than one thematic area requirement.

 LGBTQ and Sexuality Studies in Health.
 These courses focus on sexual minority health and the contributions of feminist scholarship and queer theory as applied to the development of sexual identities, understandings of sexual health, and the experiences of LGBTQ people with healthcare delivery, health related policies, and social justice movements, as well as the history of sexuality more generally.